Phanatic/jclouds-labs-openstack/hpcloud-objectstorage/README.md

 The new HP Cloud Object Storage multi-region based service API.

-This new "hpcloud-objectstorage" API supercedes the jclouds "objectstorage" API, which will eventually be deprecated.
+This new "hpcloud-objectstorage" API supersedes the jclouds "objectstorage" API, which will eventually be deprecated.

 With this multi-region support, each BlobStore can be isolated to a specific region: